Announcements & Reminders

 linear independence of a set of vectors determines how large a space they span

-loosely speaking, linearly independent sets span large spaces
+loosely speaking, linearly independent sets span larger spaces than linearly dependent

 Example